Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Experimental Methodology

-The participants have the option to agree, disagree or state that they are uncertain about the classification.
-They always have the chance to comment on their decision, irrespective of their choice.
+In the first part of the survey, the participants were shown the classification of the four components and 19 attributes of the DLT system to which they contribute.
+Consult Figure \ref{fig:tax_ontology} for an overview of the attributes and Tables 3-6 of the Supplementary Material for the classification ratings.
+The participants had the option to agree, disagree or state that they were uncertain about the classification.
+They could always comment on their decision, irrespective of their choice.

+In order to calculate the consistency with which participants rated the classification of the same system, the consistency per attribute is calculated as follows: Assuming equidistance in the likert scale \cite{norman2010likert}, the participant responses are represented by a linear scale whereby $0$ denotes disagreement, $0.5$ denotes uncertainty, and $1$ denotes agreement.
+Then, for each DLT system from which more than one response was obtained as illustrated in Table \ref{tab:survey_dlt_project}, the consistency of responses is calculated for each system and attribute with the mean absolute error between the responses.
+Then, the average consistency for each attribute over all DLT systems is obtained by calculating the weighted average value of the previously calculated mean absolute errors.